Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

 Before mixing these datasets for training, two challenges remain: (i) the anatomical targets from each dataset must be integrated into a unified annotation system.
 The clinic demands beneath each dataset collection might be different, resulting in different annotation standards and granularity.
 Meanwhile, since most datasets are annotated for training specialist models like nnU-Net~\cite{nnUNET}, precise and consistent terminology or expression for anatomical targets is often ignored.
 Therefore, a unified label system is demanded to avoid potential contradictions when training on mixed datasets. (ii) some critical image statistics, such as intensity distribution and voxel spacing vary from dataset to dataset, hindering the model from learning consistent image representations across datasets.
 In the following, we present details for dataset integration and pre-processing, and how we address the abovementioned challenges.

-\textbf{Unifying Label System.} While integrating different datasets, three procedures are performed to ensure a unified annotation system: (i) we manually check each anatomical target in each dataset and assign a medical term to it, which is guaranteed to be precise and unambiguous across datasets.
+To ensure a unified annotation system, we take three procedures while integrating different datasets: (i) we manually check each anatomical target in each dataset and assign a medical term to it, which is guaranteed to be precise and unambiguous across datasets.
 For instance, the targets that require distinction between orientations, such as the left lung and right lung, are always identified according to the left and right of the human body.
 And the same anatomical targets from different datasets are named consistently.
-For example, the $i$-th lumbar vertebrae in both TotalSegmentator~\cite{Totalsegmentator} and MRSpineSeg~\cite{MRSpineSeg} are named with format ``lumbar vertebrae $i$ (L$i$)''; (ii) we adjust the annotations to avoid contradictions between overlapped classes.
-For example, when lesions are merged into the organs or tissues where they occur, the affected organs and tissues are annotated consistently with the healthy ones; (iii) the same anatomy may have been annotated with different hierarchies in different datasets.
+For example, the $i$-th lumbar vertebrae in both TotalSegmentator~\cite{Totalsegmentator} and MRSpineSeg~\cite{MRSpineSeg} are named with the format ``lumbar vertebrae $i$ (L$i$)''; (ii) we adjust the annotations to minimize contradictions between overlapped classes.
+For example, considering that many organ segmentation datasets do not exclude lesions within organs, {\em e.g.}, AbdomenCT-1K and CT-ORG, we merged the lesion annotations with the corresponding infected organ annotations in other datasets to maintain consistency. (iii) the same anatomy may have been annotated with different hierarchies in different datasets.
 In such cases, we manually merge the fine-grained classes to generate additional classes as a complement to close the gap between datasets.
-For example, sub-regions of liver in Couinaud Liver~\cite{Couinaud} are merged and added as a new class ``liver''.
+For example, sub-regions of the liver in Couinaud Liver~\cite{Couinaud} are merged and added as a new class ``liver''.
 As we will keep collecting datasets to scale up \samdataset{}, such a label system will be maintained and updated continuously.